What Does “One Pot Pasta” mean? Chuck everything in a pan (ingredients and pasta) and wait until it is cooked :D.

 I know what the Italians are going to say “This is not the way to cook pasta…..you should be ashamed of yourself bla bla bla” but although being Italian myself and sometimes fussy about national dishes, I have decided to give it a go and the result was very good indeed!

-I have decide to make this first attempt using unusual ingredients, Radicchio Rosso, Coconut Oil and Orange Chili peppers.
+I have decided to make this first attempt using unusual ingredients, Radicchio Rosso, Coconut Oil and Orange Chili peppers.

 List of Ingredients:

 - Wholegrain Spaghetti (or any other type of pasta)

 - Radicchio Rosso

 Prep and Cooking: